Video length: 118 sec.Learn more about Teaching Climate Literacy and Energy Awareness»

 - The visual graphics on ocean currents are clear and visually engaging.

-Related URLs These related sites were noted by our reviewers but have not been reviewed by CLEANAn alternative URL to link directly to the Aquarius video: http://aquarius.nasa.gov/science-ocean.html.
+Related URLs These related sites were noted by our reviewers but have not been reviewed by CLEANMore information about the science involved in the Aquarius mission, along with additional visualizations: http://aquarius.nasa.gov/science-ocean.html.

 Next Generation Science Standards See how this Video supports: